cjiang2/template_tracking/README.md

 The implementions to improve the general tracking robustness is ongoing.

 ## TO-DOs
+Some of the to-dos listed here to keep track of implementation progress.

-[X] Original Uniform Corner Sampling.
+ - [x] Original Uniform Corner Sampling.
+Done.
+However not performing as good as the current Gaussian sampling.
+Not uploaded for now.

-[X] Original region sampling.
+ - [ ] Original region sampling using grid points.

-[X] Probablistic image difference feature projection.
+ - [ ] Probablistic image difference feature projection.

+ - [ ] Multiple sub-templates tracking.